jingedawang/AIConsciousnessWatch/Report-en.md

   * Research on AI consciousness will affect AI safety, thus changing AI research progress.
 Once AI has consciousness, AI risks would increase dramatically.
 Higher autonomy and clearer self-awareness would allow AI to make decisions beneficial to itself after careful consideration, exposing humans to risks of AI losing control.
   * Given the potentially significant impacts of AI consciousness, we need to avoid both exaggerating and ignoring AI consciousness.
 However, accurately identifying AI consciousness is extremely difficult, leading to stagnation in this field's development.

 In summary, even facing numerous difficulties, we still need to find ways to advance AI consciousness research.
-AI consciousness will inevitably become a hot topic in coming years.
+AI consciousness will inevitably become a hot topic in the coming years.
 Even if scientists lag behind, AI users will judge whether AI has consciousness from their feelings.
 A possible scenario is that when AI develops enough like humans, providing users with massive emotional value, people increasingly tend to believe AI has consciousness.
 Social cognitive shifts won't bend to any individual's will; even if scientists still cannot find ways to prove consciousness, public opinion will force everyone to sit down and seriously consider the possibility of AI consciousness.

 The work in this paper may still be immature, but I believe someone will make more breakthrough achievements based on this foundation in the future.